• Home

 • Using the wrong milk: The milk in the batter helps lighten the muffins crumb and keeps the muffins moist.
 Using skim, 1% or 2 % milk will cause your muffins to be dry.
 For the moistest texture, use buttermilk, but at the very least, make sure you are using whole milk!
 Tip: You can easily make your own buttermilk by combining ½ cup of whole milk with 1 tablespoon of white vinegar or fresh lemon juice and let sit on the counter for 20 minutes before using.

-• Leaving muffins too long in the pan to cool: As muffins sit in the hot muffin tins the residual heat releases steam, which helps the muffin crumb absorb some moisture.
+• Leaving muffins too long in the pan to cool: As cacao muffins sit in the hot muffin tins the residual heat releases steam, which helps the muffin crumb absorb some moisture.
 However, that residual heat will also continue to cook your muffins!
 If you leave the muffins in the hot baking tray longer than a few minutes you will end up with dry muffins!
 Always make sure you take the muffins out of the baking tins after 5 minutes and allow them to cool completely on a wire rack!

-Tips for the best double chocolate muffins
+Tips for the best double chocolate muffin

 Below are a few easy tips to creating bakery-style chocolate yogurt muffins at home!